 To Grocery Store

 Street Parking with Additional Parking behind Smejas’ Studio24 of 31

 Weaving & Fiber Arts Studio

 Cannery Row Arts Incubator

 Footbridge31 of 31

-ADA accessible buildings: Lind Pavilion, Coach House, Smejas’ Studio
+ADA accessible buildings: Lind Pavilion, Coach House (first floor), Smejas’ Studio